 Full Mouth Disinfection

-Full mouth disinfection is the latest treatment for chronic periodontitis, or gum disease.
+Full mouth cleaning or deep scaling and disinfection is the latest treatment for chronic periodontitis, or gum disease.
 This treatment involves assessing the damage already done to the teeth, followed by an intensive cleaning of the entire mouth, including the gum pockets.
 The hygienist also typically teaches the patient how to clean his or her teeth properly.

 The patient may also be provided with a disinfecting mouthwash.
 Completing a full mouth disinfection usually takes up to four dental appointments.
 The efficacy of this treatment also largely depends on the patient’s willingness to follow proper dental hygiene procedures.

 Periodontitis usually features inflamed gums due to bacteria lodged in the tooth sockets.
 This condition also features heavy plaque on the teeth and a high tendency to get cavities.
 This kind of disinfection often helps alleviate symptoms from periodontitis by scraping all of the plaque out of the mouth and descaling the tooth sockets.
 This procedure does not cure gum disease but it can help the gums heal and keep the mouth healthy.
 To maintain the effects of the disinfection process, the dental patient must follow guidelines set down by his or her dentist.